-While aging can bring invisibility, it can prove ourselves or chase accolades, we can rediscover what truly matters.
+While aging can bring invisibility, it can As we age, we begin to relinquish the also bring clarity.
+Freed from the need to prove ourselves or chase accolades, we can rediscover what truly matters.
 We can focus on what is eternal-love, kindness, and wisdom-sharing it in ways that go beyond words.
 Invisibility is also a kind of freedom.
 It gives us the space to observe, reflect, and create without the distractions of being in the spotlight.
 We can use this time to mentor others, pass on our stories, and nurture relationships that bring depth rather than breadth to our lives.
 Our wisdom, experience, and quiet presence can still be a source of strength and guidance for those who choose to notice.
 The fourth quarter of life does not have to be about fading into the background; instead, it can offer new ways to shine.
 It can be a time to embrace the joy of being, rather than doing, and to show the world-and ourselves-that the gifts we offer do not have to diminish with age.
 PATRICK J. WOOD Publisher Author of "Reflections" a new book now available on Amazon.